lakshasntl/moving-average-crossover-backtest/README.md

 | **Total Return** | `26110.30%` | `28357.38%`   |
 | **Sharpe Ratio** | `1.54`  | `1.41`    |

-**Interpretation**:
+---

+### Interpretation
-Both the strategy and a buy-and-hold approach delivered exceptional returns on NVDA from 2015 to 2024, reflecting the company’s explosive long-term growth.
+Both the strategy and a buy-and-hold approach delivered exceptional returns on NVDA from 2015 to 2024, reflecting the company's explosive long-term growth.
 While buy-and-hold slightly outperformed in total return, the moving average crossover strategy achieved comparable gains with the added benefit of potentially reduced exposure during market downturns.
-This demonstrates how simple rule-based signals can track performance while offering a more controlled risk profile.
+This demonstrated how simple rule-based signals can track performance while offering a more controlled risk profile.

 ---

 ### Visuals Included
 * Equity curve: Strategy vs. Buy & Hold
 * Buy/Sell signal plot with price + moving averages
 * Distribution of daily returns